Wizcorp/codependency/Readme.md

 The `module` argument must be the root module of the middleware.
 Its location is the basis for the search for `package.json`, which is to contain the peer dependencies hashmap.
 Its parent will be used to require from.
-This allows you to work on middleware development, while symlinking to it from your an end-user project.
+This allows you to work on middleware development, while symlinking to it from your end-user project.
 For example:

 	/home/bob/todolist/node_modules/mymiddleware -> /home/bob/mymiddleware